wade-loccisano/resume/README.md

 ### Resume to Website Pipeline

-Delveloped this website to deploy a markdown copy of my resume to a website.
+Developed this website to host a markdown copy of my resume.

 ## Misc